 If you reach much about drunk driving, you will sometimes see the term DWI used as well as, or instead of DUI.
 The two terms stand for two slightly different legal concepts:

 - DUI: Driving Under the Influence

-In California, we only officially use the term “DUI.”
-If you’re arrested for DUI, you can be convicted either because the court proves you had a high blood alcohol level, or because the court shows evidence that you were impaired.
-Either one is enough to convict you, and the penalties are the same either way.
+In California, the courts only officially use the term “DUI.”
+If you’re arrested for DUI, you can be convicted because the court proves you had a high blood alcohol level, or because the court shows evidence that you were impaired.
+Either is enough to convict you, and the penalties are the same either way.

 However, you will still see some law offices and resources refer to DWI because so many people are familiar with it.
 People moving in from out-of-state may be used to the term DWI.
 As long as you’re in California, you can treat the terms as synonyms.